 It especially lends itself to enhancing endurance performance but are athletes using it effectively?
 And if you aren’t using caffeine already, should you be?

 For many people, a caffeinated drink is the only way to get the day started on the right footing.
-For example, PH founder Andy Blow once walked through a coffee shop's drive-thru and convinced the poor barista to serve him a double shot Americano as it was the only place open at 4:30am that day!
+For example, Precision Fuel & Hydration founder Andy Blow once walked through a coffee shop's drive-thru and convinced the poor barista to serve him a double shot Americano as it was the only place open at 4:30am that day!

 Knowing Andy’s penchant for an early morning run, he was no doubt looking for a quick boost before heading out to get some pre-work miles in.

 Andy’s not alone in needing that coffee 'hit' to get his day going as caffeine is a stimulant drug that can increase alertness and it has also been shown to reduce perception of effort, as well as increase fat oxidation - an effect which might preserve muscle glycogen stores and delay an athlete’s time to fatigue.

 That said, caffeine does have its pitfalls.
 Getting the application wrong, especially the dose, may cause adverse effects like jitteriness, headaches, stomach issues and regular trips to the bathroom.
 In relation to performance, it may also exacerbate the effects of adrenaline, raise heart rate and compound pre-race nerves.